bluedragon1221/papa_stories/md/38_Tree_Frog_Sabotage.md

 ---
 title: Tree Frog Sabotage
+lesson: Give the knot-heads the benefit of the doubt
 ---

-Life Lesson: Give the knot-heads the benefit of the doubt.
-They may have a good reason for their behavior.

 I was really irritated.
 Most of my friends kid me about being able to detect a mood change.
 Lori tells me that the best indicator to her is my